youngcharleslucas/Comptia/A_plus_2/A_plus_2.md

 **Hibernate** takes everything on the RAM and stores it on the hard drive
 **Sleep Mode** puts the computer in a very low power mode

+### App Settings
+- Time and Language
+	- Configure time and date, and language used on the computer.
+- Update and Security
+	- Set when updates will be applied to the computer
+- Personalization
+	- Personalization of the system to the user likening such as background
+- Apps
+	- Uninstall applications, change window defaults, and enable or disable windows features
+- Privacy
+	- Set what can be tracked on the system
+- System
+	- Allows you to change display information, sound, and notification setting
+- Devices
+	- Manage Bluetooth, printers, and a mouse
+- Network and internet
+	- Manage and connect new NIC
+- Gaming
+	- Connect Xbox gaming accounts
+- Accounts
+	- Create and link new accounts to the system

+### Firewall

+- Block all incoming traffic
+- Allows all outgoing traffic
+- Configure and manage with rules
+- Will need to make an exception to allow certain traffic such as ftp through the firewall
+- Access by searching `Defender`

+### Network Configurations

+- Internet PRotocol addressing scheme
+- DNS settings
+- Subnet mask
+- Gateway
+- Static vs Dynamic
+	- Static is manually typed in by a tchnician, Dynamic is assigned by the DHCP
+	- If no DHCP is available when selecting dynamic, the computer will APIPA address of 169.254.x.x
+- WWAN ( Wireless sidae area network)
+	- Internet access using a wireless connection.
+Done by using an adapter form a mobile cellular network using tchnologies such as 4G or 5G.
+- Private vs Public Network
+	- When connecting to WIFI, your computer will ask if this is Public or Private.
+	If the WIFI is public, the computer will block sharing and discovery from other computers.
+	Increased security
+- Metered Connection
+	- ISP limits the amount of data allowed.
+	You can tell your computer to not exceed the limit.